 directly on the patient's jaw or on a plaster model in a few minutes.
 The patient wears the JawRef during the CT scan and again during the surgery.
 Using a proprietary method, Navident is able to continuously register JawRef's

 position during surgery with its

 appearance in the CT scan automatically, quickly and at a very high precision.

-- An optical position sensor which detects the special patterns printed on the DrillTag and JawTag and constantly reports their relative positions, to a smaller faction of a millimeter, to the
+- An optical position sensor which detects the special patterns printed on the DrillTag and JawTag and constantly reports their relative positions, to a small fraction of a millimeter, to the

 Minimal operational overhead.